Trust Management for Internet of Things: A Systematic Literature Review: OVERVIEW OF THE CATEGORIES

 \subsubsection{Social}

-In this category, we included 18 papers.
-Nine out of 18 specified a threat model, 16 out of 18 defined the trust parameters, while 17 of them included a section with the experiments.
-In Figure \ref{fig:soc1}, Figure \ref{fig:soc2} and Figure \ref{fig:soc3} you can see details regarding the threat model. the trust parameters and the experiments.
+In this category, we included 23 papers.
+Twelve out of 23 specified a threat model, 21 out of 23 defined the trust parameters, and 22 of them had a section with the experiments.

-Trust related attacks are gaining most of the attention.
+Trust-related attacks are gaining most of the attention.
 The experiments are focused on performance and comparison with other models.
-The Energy consumption has taken into account in a small percentage of 5\%.
+Energy consumption has taken into account a small percentage of papers, i.e. 5\%.